anthonycoffey/React-Native-App/memory-bank/progress.md

     - Document performance targets or known limitations.
     - List any critical constraints from the backend API.
 - **Populate `Known Issues`:** Document any existing bugs or known problems with the application.
-- **Populate `Evolution of Project Decisions`:** As major decisions are made or changed, document them here.
-- Continuously update all Memory Bank files, especially `activeContext.md` and `progress.md`, as the project evolves and new information becomes available.

 ## Current Status